André Krul

-André Krul (born 8 May 1987) is a Dutch professional footballer who plays as a goalkeeper for Glacis United.
-Besides the Netherlands, he has played in Colombia, Puerto Rico, Belgium, Japan, and Australia.
+André Krul (born 8 May 1987) is a Dutch professional footballer who plays as a goalkeeper for AJEL de Rufisque.
+Besides the Netherlands, he has played in Colombia, Puerto Rico, Belgium, Japan, Australia, Germany, Gibraltar and Senegal, making him the second football player, after Lutz Pfannenstiel to have played on six different continents.

 Club career

 Youth

 Born in Grootschermer, Krul started his career playing in AZ Alkmaar, AFC '34 and FC Utrecht's youth teams.

 Utrecht and loans

 Krul signed a professional contract with FC Utrecht in 2008, but made no appearance all the season.
 Krul was loaned to Eerste Divisie club SC Telstar for the 2009–10 season.
 He debuted in the 2–2 draw against SBV Excelsior.
 He made a total of 19 appearances in the season.

 Krul returned to FC Utrecht in 2010.
 He was called in July 2010 for two UEFA Europa League matches, against Albanian club KF Tirana, but he remained on the bench.
 In August 2010, he was loaned to Sparta Rotterdam, where he made a total of 21 appearances.

 For the 2011–12 season, Krul was loaned to Eerste Divisie club AGOVV Apeldoorn.